khrissianjoi/CA208/CASE3/Networks2/Networks2.md

 2419200 = expire (4 weeks), When the zone data is no longer authoritative, used by slave dns servers 604800 = Negative cache TTL – caching error responses, e.g. 404
 ```
+## DNS Lab
+configuring BIND9 (used for maintaining a name server on Linux):
+- **Caching nameserver**: find the answer to name queries and remember the answer when the domain is queried again
+- **Primary master**: as a primary master server BIND9 reads the data for a zone from a  file on it's host and is authoritative for that zone.
+- **Secondary master**: gets the zone data from another nameserver authoritative for the zone.

 # Spanning Trees